Vietnam.vn - Nền tảng quảng bá Việt Nam

 Công LuậnCông Luận26/05/2023

-Accordingly, on May 21, the male patient went to work in his garden and found cicada pupae with the shape of a mushroom, so he thought they were cordyceps and brought them home to eat late at night that same day (about 12 to 14 cicada pupae).
+Accordingly, on May 21, the male patient went to work in his garden and dug up a cicada pupa with a mushroom shape, so he thought it was cordyceps and brought it home to eat late that night (about 12 to 14 cicada pupa).

-death by starvation is similar to the image of the middle class 1
+death by overeating is similar to the image of a middle-aged man.

-Cicada pupae can be infected with poisonous fungi, so eating them can cause a high risk of death (photo TL).
+Cicada pupae can be infected with toxic fungi, so eating them can cause a high risk of death (photo TL).

-Immediately afterwards, the patient felt tired, had a headache, a stomachache, and vomited a lot, so his family took him to Nam Binh Thuan Regional General Hospital for first aid and then transferred him to Cho Ray Hospital.
+Immediately after that, the patient appeared tired, had a headache, stomachache, and vomited a lot, so his family took him to Nam Binh Thuan Regional General Hospital for first aid and then transferred him to Cho Ray Hospital.

 The patient was admitted to Cho Ray Hospital in a state of alertness, slowness, urinary retention, muscle weakness, abdominal pain, and vomiting.